awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

       Value: value2
 ```

-### Relate an Elastic Load Balancing Load Balancer to an Elastic Load Balancing Target Group<a name="w3ab2c21c10d652c13b4"></a>
+### Relate an Elastic Load Balancing Load Balancer to an Elastic Load Balancing Target Group<a name="w4ab1c21c10d671c13b4"></a>

-The following example creates an Elastic Load Balancing listener and associates it with a target group and a load balancer\.
+The following example creates an Elastic Load Balancing listener, associates it with a target group and a load balancer, and sets a target group attribute\.

 #### JSON<a name="aws-resource-elasticloadbalancingv2-load-balancer-target-group-example.json"></a>